 |HAVE YOU CHECKED?|

 Before proceeding to use the information on this page, you MUST have confirmed that Council is the agency who will handle your application.

-If you have not confirmed this, click here: Tree and Vegetation Clearing on Private Land (internal link) for further information on how to confirm that you can apply to Council.
+If you have not confirmed this, check the Tree and Vegetation Clearing on Private Land page for details on who to contact and what application process may be required.